AdobeDocs/experience-manager-64.en/help/assets/getting-started-with-aem-assets.md

    Clicking the person icon lets you sign out.

-1. To find out what links you have shared, navigate to the main Assets navigation screen and select **Shared Links**.
+1. To find out what links you have shared, navigate to the main Assets navigation screen and select **[!UICONTROL Shared Links]**.
 Any links shared are displayed.

    ![screen_shot_2018-01-18at161817](assets/screen_shot_2018-01-18at161817.png)